aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Girase_2021_ICCV,
-    author = "Girase, Harshayu and Gang, Haiming and Malla, Srikanth and Li, Jiachen and Kanehara, Akira and Mangalam, Karttikeya and Choi, Chiho", title = "LOKI: Long Term and Key Intentions for Trajectory Prediction", booktitle = "ICCV",
+    author = "Girase, Harshayu and Gang, Haiming and Malla, Srikanth and Li, Jiachen and Kanehara, Akira and Mangalam, Karttikeya and Choi, Chiho", title = "{LOKI}: Long Term and Key Intentions for Trajectory Prediction", booktitle = "ICCV",
     year = "2021"
 }